 And that the importance of a Civil War battle isn’t always counted by the size of the battlefield or numbers of dead.

-While you are in the area you may want to check out the cabins, camping and Confederate and Union re-enactors at the NSSA Skirmish at Nathan Bedford Forrest State Park on Nov.
-2-3.
+While you are in the area you may want to check out the cabins, camping and Confederate and Union re-enactors at the NSSA Skirmish at Nathan Bedford Forrest State Park.